 4. Get reviews for a headset that I intend to buy, not something out of my budget that I can just watch and drool.

 By understanding why your viewers are coming to your channel or what they expect from a YouTube channel in a particular context, you can make videos that solve that specific problem.
 This will help you understand what parts of your video to focus on.
 For example, if it’s a cooking channel that makes familiar dishes, you can say for certain that the video SEO needs to be of superior quality.
+This is why people take this free seo course to make sure their video SEO is as good as it can be.
 People may not look for specific cooking channels, but instead use Google search and YouTube search to get to where they want.